MEET LAUREN McHALE

 I first started practicing yoga when I was 13-years-old with my mother.
 What started as a way to spend quality time together eventually helped me realize I had a deeper spiritual connection to my practice.
 I decided to conclude my athletic career in college because I believed I had another calling—to become a broadcast journalist—and this became my primary focus.

 I had a lot of fun as an entertainment industry intern.
 I was able to work on many different productions for shows like “The Daily 10” and “The Soup” at E!
-Entertainment, and eventually I was hosting a show on KCAL Los Angeles called “California Adventure TV”.
+Entertainment, and eventually I was hosting a show on KCAL Los Angeles called “California Adventure TV.”
 It was perfect on paper; however, this drive and determination left a void in my life.
 I was still practicing yoga regularly and working out at the gym, but there was something lacking and I began to feel unfulfilled.
-Between working at multiple internships in the entertainment industry and studying, I realized that I needed to refocus and make some major changes to my routine.
+I realized that I needed to refocus and make some major changes to my routine.

 My low point was when my grandfather passed away just a few months before I graduated from Loyola Marymount University.
 My grandfather had always been my rock throughout the ups and downs of my life and this eventually led to weight gain and depression.
 I felt lost, alone, and completely confused when it came to answering the question, “what are you going to do with your life?”
 I was no longer happy spending hours in my car driving to shoot segments for my show, and I knew that I needed to turn my life around.